A Pakistani’s visit to India during a war-frenzy subcontinent

 When I remember my Indian travel, I can never miss out on the yummy food – Pani Puri (Gol Gappe), Momos, Vada Pav, Pao Bhaji, Palak Paneer, Lassi, Chholy Pathoory!
 I had never experienced such a variety of Vegetarian food before.

 There is too much to experience and explore in the India so I hope to revisit this country as I feel that war, hatred and bloodshed will never let the establishment of peace in the subcontinent.
 During my visit to India, I met enemies who were hospitable and loving!
 I never knew that enemies could be this way!
 If those that I met were enemies, then I wonder how friends would be like.
 So let politics guide us, not rule us!

 Urwah Sultana is a Lahore-based social activist.
 She recently graduated from Punjab University in Social & Cultural Sciences and is currently working with Voice Society for Rehabilitation of the Special Persons.
 She is also an ambassador at the Women Leadership Program of Career Buzz Pakistan.

-Posted on November 21, 2016, in Articles and tagged Cross-Border Experiences, Experiences of Pakistanis meeting Indians, Experiences of Pakistanis visiting India, Indo-Pak Travelogues.
+Posted on November 21, 2016, in Articles, Cross-Border Travel Stories and tagged Cross-Border Experiences, Experiences of Pakistanis meeting Indians, Experiences of Pakistanis visiting India, Indo-Pak Travelogues.
 Bookmark the permalink.
 Leave a comment.